A structured global repository of tax obligations and deadlines

 Lead developer at Algonomia

-“AI represents the next frontier in terms of technology, and it is our role as data-scientists to ensure that its use contributes to the improvement of Tax systems.”
+“AI represents the next frontier in terms of technology, and it is our role as data-scientists to ensure that its use contributes to the improvement of tax systems.”